 By 2007, at just 11-years-old, Tim-Kevin was already starting to win Burton AM Tours across the globe, going on to become the overall winner of the competition three years in a row.
 Then in 2010, he claimed 2nd places in both the Slopestyle and the Halfpipe events at the Burton European Junior Open in Laax, Switzerland and went on to win the Slopestyle event the year after.

-More recent highlights include twice winning the FIS Junior World Championships (2012 and 2014) and claiming the silver medal at the 2012 Youth Olympic Games in Innsbruck.
+More recent highlights include twice winning the FIS Junior World Championships (2012 and 2014) and claiming third at the FIS Snowboard Halfpipe World Championship in Kreischberg, Austria.

 The Slovenian rider’s life philosophy of “go big or go home” seems to ring true as he always relentlessly pulls out the stops.
 Tim-Kevin's goal is to win Air & Style but at the rate he’s going he’ll soon accomplish that and set his sights even higher!Read more